Department of

 Term projects will be "free form", that is, you first propose what you want to do, I approve it or ask for modifications, and then, once we have reached an agreement, you execute the proposal.

-The reason for this "free form" project is the very wide range of backgrounds and abilities of the students in the class.
-I don’t think that I could come up with further assignments and an exam that would be within the capabilities of those with weaker backgrounds, yet still challenging to the more advanced students.
-The project process will let you form a team and select a project that is a learning experience for your team, interesting to all of you, and yet doable before the end of the quarter.
+The reason for this "free form" project is the wide range of backgrounds and abilities of the students in the class.
+I don’t think that I could come up with further assignments and an exam that would be both within the capabilities of those with weaker backgrounds, and yet still challenging to the more advanced students.
+The project process will let you form a partnership and select a project that is a learning experience for your partnership, interesting to all of you, and yet doable before the end of the quarter.

 Groups